zinc-sig/affairs/rfd/0005/README.md

 - Basic grading spreadsheet export
 > This describes the ability to export a basic spreadsheet of grading result for the purpose of academic reporting logistics.

+- Role and permission management
+> This describes the ability to manage user accounts' role, including the ability to authorize and revoke access to certain resouces through the use of a web interface.